Flameish/Novel-Grabber/README.md

 1. Download and execute the [NovelGrabber.jar](https://github.com/Flameish/Novel-Grabber/releases/latest) of the latest release
 (If you can't execute the jar, try navigating to the jar location with cmd/terminal and use: `java -jar Novel-Grabber.jar`)
 2. Enter the link to the novel's Table of Contents page
-3. Pick the corresponding host
-4. Click on 'Check' to see if everything is alright with your input
+3. Click on 'Check' to see if everything is alright with your input
-5. Select the desired chapter range
-6. Pick from various options
-7. Grab chapters
+4. Grab chapters

 * Options: